baheithold/BAH-Programming-Language/Lexer/README.md

 The `types` module contains definitions for keywords, types, operators, punctuation, and various other useful constructs.
 The `types` module is used by the `lexer` and the `scanner` modules during lexical analysis of a file.

 ## Lexeme
+A `lexeme` is a simple data structure holds the token type and its value.

 ## Lexer